 As hobby jobs go, this is probably the weirdest one I’ve ever done.
 It’s also the coolest to talk about.
 Would you ever want to be a mascot?

 Crystal Stemberger is the owner and author over at Budgeting in the Fun Stuff.
 She also manages blog advertising for others and is a paid staff and ghost writer.
-You can see all of her services at Crystal For Hire.

 Have a cool side hustle of your own?
 Let us know and maybe we’ll feature it!